 Issues and merge requests should be in English and contain appropriate language for audiences of all ages.

 If a contributor is no longer actively working on a submitted merge request we can decide that the merge request will be finished by one of our Merge request coaches or close the merge request.
 We make this decision based on how important the change is for our product vision.
-If a Merge request coach is going to finish the merge request we assign the ~"coach will finish" label.
+If a merge request coach is going to finish the merge request we assign the ~"coach will finish" label.
 When a team member picks up a community contribution, we credit the original author by adding a changelog entry crediting the author and optionally include the original author on at least one of the commits within the MR.

 Please help other GitLab users when you can.
 The methods people will use to seek help can be found on the getting help page.